 Participants are responsible for making their own travel arrangements to and from the program.
 Please note that Humanities Texas’s maximum reimbursement for total travel expenses is $300, even if the teacher’s actual expenses exceed $300.

-The workshops are made possible with major funding from the State of Texas and the Kronkosky Charitable Foundation, with ongoing support from the National Endowment for the Humanities.
+The workshops are made possible with major funding from the State of Texas with ongoing support from the National Endowment for the Humanities.